-Length: 1122 Clock-Hours; 44 Instructional Weeks Program Quarter Credits: 67 Credential Awarded: Diploma Mode of Delivery: Residential
+Length: 1122 Clock-Hours; 44 Instructional Weeks

 The Baking and Pastry Arts Diploma program is designed to offers hands-on experiential learning in partnership with our venues including Edgar's Grille, Edgars Bake Shop, Snelling Conference Center, Pinnacle Club, and Edgar's Above Broad, which is an essential part of bringing together education and the art and business of baking and pastry.
 This program offers students the opportunity to earn up to five certifications from the National Restaurant Association while enrolled in school and prepares students to test for the Certified Fundamentals Pastry Cook (CFPC) certification from the American Culinary Federation (ACF) after graduation.
 Helms College learning labs showcase industry relevant equipment and small class sizes to create exciting learning environments.
 Graduates of the program will obtain specialized baking and pastry skills that prepare them to start a culinary career in positions like artisan baker, cake decorator, chocolatier and sugar artist pastry cook and Pastry Chef.
 Our faculty have worked across the country and around the world and are eager to share their knowledge with students.